Scooletz/blog.scooletz.com-posts/2018-02-20-pearls-putting-eventstore-in-reverse.md

 1. its length is calculated
 1. the length is written at the beginning and and at the end

 This looks like storing 4 bytes too much.
 On the other hand, it's a simple check mechanism, used internally by EventStore to check the consistency of the log.
-If these two values do not match, s*omething is seriously wrong in chunk* (an original comment from the code).
+If these two values do not match, *something is seriously wrong in chunk* (an original comment from the code).
 Could the same length written twice be used for something more?

-### Put it in reverse Terry!
+### Put it in reverse Terry

 EventStore has additional indexing capabilities, that allow it to move back and forth pretty fast.
 What if we had none and still wanted to travel through the log?